snakajima/MobileNet-iOS/README.md

 ## Notes

-- The drop rate is about 50% on my iPhone 7, which means we are getting about 15fps.
+- The drop rate is about 50% on iPhone 7, which means we are getting about 15fps.
-- If I perform the vision request from the main thread, it won't update the UILabel (iOS bug?).
+- If I perform the vision requests from the main thread, it won't update the UILabel (iOS bug?).
 This is why I am using a background thread.
 - VSCaptureSession is a helper class for video capture sessions, which is copied from [VideoShader for Metal](https://github.com/snakajima/vs-metal).